rambinshtokc/DeepCompressionAnalysis/README.md

 ## Conclusion

 Both VAE and AE architectures exhibit strengths and limitations in image compression tasks.
-The VAE shows a lower reconstruction quality with higher MSE and lower PSNR and SSIM compared to the AE.
-However, the VAE demonstrates better performance with regularization techniques, particularly Elastic Net, and shows improved robustness to noise.

-### Key Findings:
+1. **L2 Regularization** is optimal for compressing clean images, both for VAE and AE.
+2. **L1 Regularization** or a combination of **L1 and L2 Regularization** enhances performance in noisy conditions, particularly for VAE.
+3. **Autoencoders (AEs)** may be more suitable than VAEs for high-quality face image compression tasks.

+**Key Findings:**

 1. **Autoencoder (AE):**
    - Better reconstruction quality with lower MSE and higher PSNR and SSIM values.
    - Regularization techniques such as Elastic Net enhance robustness to noise.

 2. **Variational Autoencoder (VAE):**
-   - Generally less effective in terms of reconstruction quality compared to AE.
+   - Improved noise robustness compared to AE.
-   - More robust to noise and benefits from regularization, particularly Elastic Net, for handling noisy data.
+   - Regularization techniques, especially Elastic Net, provide significant improvements in handling noisy data.

 ## References